Wilson-Wong-SD-SAIT/Web-Assignment-5/README.md

 ## Usage guide

-1.  user login through Github account
+1. Login through Github account
-2.  user get 5 random online Rock-Paper-Scissors “object” daily
+2. In **Draw** section, get random online Rock-Paper-Scissors “object”
-3.  user could choose another user from the board, then 1 "object " is drawn to battle.
-Result is unpredictable since both the "objects " from user and another user are randomized.
-4.  the user name and battle result would be displayed on the board for public view.
+3. In **Battle** section, choose another user from the board to battle with randomly drawn own object.
+Loser's object would be knocked out.